-4.11 below shows 20-year levelized costs for SMRs of just under \$100/MWh assuming an 80 percent capacity factor and just under \$130/MWh assuming a 60 percent capacity factor.
+4.15 below shows 20-year levelized costs for SMRs of just under \$100/MWh assuming an 80 percent capacity factor and just under \$130/MWh assuming a 60 percent capacity factor.
 These projected costs were included in the 2021 Plan's resource screening.
+Capacity factor is defined as the average generation across all hours in a given period (typically a month or a year) divided by maximum project generation.
 According to NuScale Power, a company that it working toward the development of an SMR, the levelized cost of energy of the first commercially operational SMR will be near \$55/MWh, based on a 95 percent capacity factor.